Disney World vs Disney Cruise: How do you make a decision when the answer can’t be both?

 - Variety – DCL does a great job of providing something for everyone, and you won’t have to worry about boredom.
 However, as anyone who’s been to the Disney Parks can attest, “there’s more to see than can ever be seen, more to do than can ever be done.”
 It’s impossible for a ship to compete with all the stimulation the parks offer.

-- Spaciousness – While Disney ships provide the largest staterooms in the industry, being in such close-quarters with you family for an extended period of time may be a nightmare for some.
+- Spaciousness – While Disney ships provide the largest staterooms in the industry, being in such close quarters with your family for an extended period of time may be a nightmare for some.
 Others feel a bit claustrophobic at the thought of being “trapped” on a boat.

 So tell me what your next Disney vacation will be.
 Disney Cruise or Disney World?